|

 - monitor — a video screen that lets you see what (basically) is going on inside your computer.

-space" for running programs and modifying your data files.
-It is emptied
+- RAM — electronic storage space that is your computer's "workspace" for running programs and modifying your data files.
+It is emptied when you turn your computer system off.

 - resources — things the computer can use to do your work, such as RAM, hard drive space, video capabilities, etc.